tewhatuora/api-standards/CONTRIBUTING.md

 ### Your contribution gets accepted

-todo: update links below

-When the SOF accepts your PR, they will merge it and your changes will shortly be reflected in the [working draft version](http://localhost:3000/).
-All going well, your change will also be incorporated into the next [published version](http://localhost:3000/) of the Standards.
+When the SOF accepts your PR, they will merge it and your changes will shortly be reflected in the [working draft version](https://apistandards.digital.health.nz/).
+All going well, your change will also be incorporated into the next todo[published version](https://apistandards.digital.health.nz/) of the Standards.